Mike has a keen interest in the effects of politics in our culture. He has a unique way of simplifying complex concepts.

-He puts his name on everything just like his Father did.
+He puts his name on everything just like his father did.
 It does not surprise me that he wants his picture carved into Mount Rushmore.
 In his mind, that is not a crazy whim.
 He is dead serious about it.
-Sending the kids back to school while the virus is still active is another one of his positive thinking scenarios that he thinks will work.
-He doesn’t care how many people it puts at risk.
-Because of what he has been taught about positive thinking justifies his actions.
+Sending the kids back to school while the virus is still active is another one of the positive thinking scenarios that he thinks will work.
+He doesn’t care how many people it puts at risk because what he has been taught about positive thinking justifies his actions.

 Adulation and Admiration

 I believe Trump must be fed a steady diet of adulation and admiration.
 Qanon has been deemed a domestic terrorist organization by the FBI.
 Trump endorsed Marjorie Taylor Greene, who won her GOP House primary runoff in Georgia last week.
 Greene called the QAnon conspiracy theory “something worth listening to and paying attention to and called Q a “patriot.”
 Trump praised her as a, “Future Republican Star and said, She also says very nice things about me."

 This is how I see our president in action using his positive thinking in ways that are dangerous to our country and our well-being.

 - CNBC, "How self-help author Norman Vincent Peale influenced Donald Trump"

 - Politico, "Donald Trump 2016: How Norman Vincent Peale Created Him," POLITICO Magazine